wrnrio/wrnr-firelens-fargate-fluentbit/README.md

 }
  ```

 Note a few things:<br>
+- The Name is `es` so fluentbit can send it like it's ElasticSearch
 - The Path is configured to `/api/v1/fluentbit` so WRNR knows where it's coming from
- - The Type is 'es' so fluentbit can send it like it's Elastic Search

 There are a few tags that WRNR.io requires to know the content type and what parser to apply to it.<br>
 The tags are WRNR_TYPE, WRNR_PARSER, WRNR_TAGS.
 They are explained below.